vtex-apps/search/docs/Banner.md

 ## Customization

-In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).
+To apply CSS customizations in this and other blocks, follow the instructions in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).

 | CSS Handles    |
 | -------------- |